intTone13/Active-Directory-Lab/README.md

 - 'New-ADOrganizationalUnit -Name _Users -ProtectedFromAccidentalDeletion $false': Creates a new organizational unit named "_Users" in the AD, which is not protected from accidental deletion

 **User Creation Loop**
 - The **foreach** loop iterates through each name in the **'names.txt'** file.
 It then extracts the first and last name in lowercase, and puts them in the variables **'$first'** & **'$last'**.
 After extraction, it creates a username by taking the first letter of the first name and appendding the last name in all lowercases.
-The loop will then output a message showing the creation of each user, and create a new AD user with specified details.
+The loop will then output a message showing the creation of each user, and create a new AD user with the specified details shown above

 # Client Interaction